-When using the telephone tilt the receiver edge lightly on your cheek-bone in order to let the sound flow directly into the hearing instrument microphone opening.
-This way, the hearing ïnstrument will not whistle and you ensure the best conditions to understand the conversation.
-When you have the receiver in this position, remember to speak directly into the microphone on the telephone in order to ensure good understanding in the opposite "end of the line".
+When using the telephone tilt the receiver edge lightly on your cheek-bone and position the phone slightly over the ear close to the hearing instruments microphone.
+The sound then flows directly into the hearing instruments microphone opening.
+This way, the hearing instruments will not whistle and you ensure the best conditions to understand the conversation.
+When you have the receiver in this position, remember to speak directly into the mouthpiece on the telephone in order to ensure good understanding on the other "end of the line".